mmeewis/TL15/exercise5/README.md

 ## Deploy the DraftDataService bundle

-* Our DraftDataService outlined above as already been deployed as part of the setup [exercise 1](../exercise1/README.md)
+* Our DraftDataService outlined above has already been deployed as part of the setup [exercise 1](../exercise1/README.md)

 ## Configure the "Forms Portal Draft and Submission Configuration"